dsoprea/go-appengine-logging/README.md

 The following configuration keys can be used to pre-configure your logging directly from your configuration (the AppEngine YAML files):

-- *LogDefaultFormat*: The default format used to build the message that gets sent to the adapter.
-Since it is assumed that the adapter already prefixes the message with time and log-level (since the default AppEngine logger does), this can really only describe how and where to combine the noun with the message.
-By default, it is "{{.Noun}}: {{.Message}}" (these two tokens are the only ones available to use).
+- *LogFormat*: The default format used to build the message that gets sent to the adapter.
+It is assumed that the adapter already prefixes the message with time and log-level (since the default AppEngine logger does).
+The default value is: `{{.Noun}}:{{if eq .ExcludeBypass true}} [BYPASS]{{end}} {{.Message}}`.
+The available tokens are "Noun", "ExcludeBypass", and "Message".
-- *LogDefaultAdapter*: The name of the adapter to use when NewLogger() is called.
+- *LogAdapterName*: The name of the adapter to use when NewLogger() is called.
-- *LogDefaultLevel*: The priority-level of messages permitted to be logged (all others will be discarded).
+- *LogLevelName*: The priority-level of messages permitted to be logged (all others will be discarded).
 By default, it is "info".
 Other levels are: "debug", "warning", "error", "critical"
-- *LogDefaultIncludeNouns*: Comma-separated list of nouns to log for.
+- *LogIncludeNouns*: Comma-separated list of nouns to log for.
 All others will be ignored.
-- *LogDefaultExcludeNouns*: Comma-separated list on nouns to exclude from logging.
+- *LogExcludeNouns*: Comma-separated list on nouns to exclude from logging.
+- *LogExcludeBypassLevelName*: The log-level at which we will show logging for nouns that have been excluded.
+Allows you to hide excessive, unimportant logging for nouns but to still see their warnings, errors, etc...